 Unlike crystalline silicon, perovskite solar cells are flexible, lightweight and semi-transparent thin film devices, compatible with printing processes, which translates to lower manufacturing cost and flexible modules production compared to other PV solutions.
 Perovskite solar cells also respond well in low and diffuse light, making them particularly suitable for niche markets, such as building-integrated PV, indoor applications, wearables or even electric vehicles.

-Summing up the potential impact of these new materials on the future development of solar photovoltaics, the journal editor writes: “The systematic approach outlined in the Consensus Statement will hopefully help uncover degradation pathways of perovskite solar cells and foster transparency and reproducibility in the field”.
+Summing up the potential impact of these new materials on the future development of solar photovoltaics, the writes: “The systematic approach outlined in the Consensus Statement will hopefully help uncover degradation pathways of perovskite solar cells and foster transparency and reproducibility in the field”.
 This is a key enabler to achieve consumer and investor confidence for a rapid scale-up of perovskite PV deployment.

 Photovoltaics (PV) is a key technology option in renewable energy sources for realising a decarbonised power sector, thus helping limit global warming to 1.5 °C, as acknowledged in the Paris Agreement and in the recent new European Green Deal.